 Update

-Australian Red Cross lends its full weight to the Joint Statement from Jagan Chapagain, Secretary General of the International Federation of the Red Cross and Red Crescent Societies (IFRC) and Robert Mardini, Director General of the International Committee of the Red Cross (ICRC) on the escalation of hostilities in Israel and Gaza.
+Australian Red Cross lends its full weight to the calls the International Federation of the Red Cross and Red Crescent Societies (IFRC) and International Committee of the Red Cross (ICRC) on all parties of the conflict for humanitarian access across Gaza and West Bank, the release of hostages, the protection of civilians, hospitals and humanitarian workers from indiscriminate attack and compliance with international humanitarian law.

-The needs are staggering and will only continue to increase if the hostilities persist.
-We call on all parties to exercise restraint, to abide by their obligations under international humanitarian law, and to protect civilians – which must remain at the core of everything we do.
+As the escalation of hostilities persist, the conflict continues to take the lives of civilians, and disrupt the delivery of life-saving medical care.
+We call on all parties to exercise restraint, to abide by their obligations under international humanitarian law, and to protect civilians and humanitarian aid and health workers – which must remain at the core of everything we do.

 In Australia, our Restoring Family Links service is available for people who have lost contact with loved ones in Israel or the Occupied Palestinian Territories.
 Call 1800 875 199 9am–5pm (AEDT) or email tracing@redcross.org.au.